-Faculty members from across the globe came together in summer 2013 for an interactive webinar on effective ways to teach sustainability in marketing.
+Faculty members from across the globe came together in summer 2013 for an interactive webinar on strategies for teaching sustainability in marketing.
 The webinar began with presentations from three award-winning instructors: Monica LaBarge (Queens University), Kevin McMahon (University of Colorado), and Madhu Visnawathan (University of Illinois).
 (Biosketches are below.)
-They described specific techniques they’ve used: e.g. cases, field projects, debates and other approaches.
+They described specific strategies they’ve used: e.g. cases, field projects, debates and other approaches.
 Participants then asked questions and shared their own strategies for teaching sustainability.

 From Monica LaBarge: